suhasvb1006/e_shop_web/README.md

 HTML – The basic building block of the web pages, used for structuring content.
 CSS - The basic added class,tags.

-# How to run the Application
-1]Download the e_shop_web.rar file.
-2]This file extract we want to need
-3]In that extractg folder test.html file click on this file open on any brower

-## How to Run the Application
+# How to Run the Application
 1] Download the e_shop_web.rar file :
    First, download the file named e_shop_web.rar to your computer.